Pipeline and Hazardous Materials Safety Administration (PHMSA); DOT.

 Start Supplemental Information

 PHMSA received a special permit request from NGPL, a subsidiary of Kinder Morgan, Inc., seeking a waiver from the requirements of 49 CFR 192.611(a) and (d): Change in class location: Confirmation or revision of maximum allowable operating pressure, and 49 CFR 192.619(a): Maximum allowable operating pressure: Steel or plastic pipelines.
-This special permit is being requested in lieu of pipe replacement or pressure reduction for three (3) pipeline segments totaling 570 feet (approximately 0.108 miles) of 36-inch diameter pipe on the Amarillo Lines #3 and #4 Pipelines located in Muscatine County, Iowa, and 655 feet (approximately 0.124 miles) of 30-inch diameter pipe on the Louisiana Line #1 Pipeline located in Vermilion Parish, Louisiana.
-The proposed special permit will allow operation of the original Class 1 pipe in the Class 3 locations.
+This special permit is being requested in lieu of pipe replacement or pressure reduction for one (1) pipeline segment totaling 616 feet (approximately 0.12 miles) of 36-inch diameter pipe on the Gulf Coast Line #3 Pipeline located in White County, Arkansas.
+The proposed special permit will allow operation of the original Class 1 pipe in the Class 3 location.

-The special permit request, proposed special permit with conditions, and Draft Environmental Assessment (DEA) for the Amarillo Lines #3 and #4 Pipelines and the Louisiana Line #1 Pipeline are available for review and public comments in Docket No. PHMSA-2019-0150.
-PHMSA invites interested persons to review and submit comments on the special permit request and DEA in the docket.
+The special permit request, proposed special permit with conditions, and Draft Environmental Assessment (DEA) for the NGPL Gulf Coast Line #3 Pipeline are available for review and public comments in Docket No. PHMSA-2019-0144.
+We invite interested persons to review and submit comments on the special permit request and DEA in the docket.
 Please include any comments on potential safety and environmental impacts that may result if the special permit is granted.
 Comments may include relevant data.

 Before issuing a decision on the special permit request, PHMSA will evaluate all comments received on or before the comments closing date.
 Comments received after the closing date will be evaluated, if it is possible to do so without incurring additional expense or delay.
 PHMSA will consider each relevant comment it receives in making its decision to grant or deny this special permit request.